 for various operations to complete; and data and events sent and

-received by MySQL Cluster.
+received by NDB Cluster.
 The counters are incremented by the NDB

 kernel whenever NDB API calls are made or data is sent to or

 mysqld exposes the NDB API statistics counters as

 system status variables, which can be identified from the prefix

 values of these variables can be read in the

 mysql client from the output of a

 SHOW STATUS statement, or by querying

 values of the status variables before and after the execution of an